Against the Current (band): Music history

 In 2014, Joe Simmons & Jeremy Rompala split with the rest of the band.

-On May 27, 2014, Against The Current released their debut EP, Infinity, independently through online distribution.
+On May 27, 2014, Against the Current released their debut EP, Infinity, independently through online distribution.
 The Infinity EP charted at No. 28 on the Heatseekers Albums.
 They began touring in support of the release of Infinity throughout most of 2014.
 After several tours, they entered the studio to record their second EP, Gravity, which was released on February 17, 2015.
-The EP featured six songs, and included a guest appearance from Taka of ONE OK ROCK on the song '"Dreaming Alone."
-A few weeks after the release of Gravity, Against the Current announced that they had been signed by the label Fueled By Ramen on March 4, 2015.
+The EP featured six songs, and included a guest appearance from Taka of One Ok Rock on the song '"Dreaming Alone".
+A few weeks after the release of Gravity, the band announced that they had been signed by the label Fueled By Ramen on March 4, 2015.
 The Gravity EP charted on four Billboard magazine charts, while it peaked on the Alternative Albums, Independent Albums, Rock Albums, and Heatseekers Albums charts, peaking at 23, 27, 36 and 4, respectively.

 On May 22, 2015, the band announced their first headlining tour in support of the Gravity EP, called the Gravity World Tour.
 The tour spanned 4 months (August 2015 to November 2015), and included stops in several continents, including North America, Asia, and Europe.

-On August 1, 2015, Against The Current announced that they had finished recording their first full-length album.
-On February 6, 2016, Against The Current announced their upcoming album's name, In Our Bones, as well as the release date, May 20, 2016.
+On August 1, 2015, Against the Current announced that they had finished recording their first full-length album.
+On February 6, 2016, the band announced their upcoming album's name, In Our Bones, as well as the release date, May 20, 2016.
 Their first studio album, In Our Bones, has been called "pop-rock perfection" by Alternative Press.